Vordex logo

 Landlord registrationLandlord must be registered before letting a new tenancy.

-Note: The Notice to Quit consultation is ongoing (closes 29 March 2026).
+Note: The Notice to Quit consultation closed on 29 March 2026.
 Draft proposals are not in force unless and until regulations commence.

 Jurisdiction